Funcscript fromal syntax

 ffollowed by a valid string delimiter (f"...",f'...', orf"""...""").
 Literal segments share the same escape rules as<StringLiteral>.
 Any{ <Expression> }inside the template is evaluated and interpolated;\{injects a literal brace. - Number literals allow an optional leading

--, optional fractional part, optional exponent (E/eplus optional sign), and an optionallsuffix for 64-bit integers when no decimal/exponent is present. <Identifier>characters are restricted toA-Z,a-z,_for the first position, andA-Z,a-z,0-9,_thereafter.
+-, underscore separators inside digits, an optional fractional part, an optional exponent (E/eplus an optional-), and an optionallsuffix when no decimal point is present; positive integer exponents append zeros to the integer form, while decimals or negative exponents parse as floating point. <Identifier>characters are restricted toA-Z,a-z,_for the first position, andA-Z,a-z,0-9,_thereafter.

 Operator precedence (highest to lowest):